larry-athey/boilermaker/Instructions/Usage-Tips.md

 ### Controlling Other Devices

 Aside from controlling boilers, another great use for the Boilermaker is turning any absolutely cheap bottom of the line electric smoker into a WiFi enabled **reliable and accurate** electric smoker.
 My first digital smoker got taken out by a lightning strike and I replaced it with a cheap [Masterbuilt steam smoker](https://www.amazon.com/gp/product/B07VRJQXGL/) and a $25 PID controller.
+Let's just say that PID controllers have their place, but they're really not the best for a smoker since the heating element spends more time off than on.